-In 2022, W Grand Avenue between Campbell Street and Market Street will be repaved as part of the 2019 3-Year Paving Program.
-During the repaving, the street will reallocate roadway space by adding buffered bicycle lanes and going from three travel lanes in each direction to two, consistent with the West Oakland Specific Plan recommendations.
+In 2020, W Grand Avenue between Campbell Street and Market Street will be repaved as part of the 2019 3-Year Paving Program.
+During the repaving, the street will reallocate roadway space by adding buffered bicycle lanes and going from three travel lanes in each direction to two.